luca-bassoricci/gitlab/doc/ci/yaml/index.md

 - Glob patterns are interpreted with Ruby [`File.fnmatch`](https://docs.ruby-lang.org/en/2.7.0/File.html#method-c-fnmatch) with the flags `File::FNM_PATHNAME | File::FNM_DOTMATCH | File::FNM_EXTGLOB`.
-- For performance reasons, GitLab matches a maximum of 10,000 `exists` patterns or file paths.
+- For performance reasons, GitLab performs a maximum of 10,000  checks against `exists` patterns or file paths.
 After the 10,000th check, rules with patterned globs always match.
 In other words, the `exists` rule always assumes a match in projects with more than 10,000 files.
+- A maximum of 50 patterns or file paths can be defined.
 - `exists` resolves to `true` if any of the listed files are found (an `OR` operation).

 #### `rules:allow_failure`